-Last, but not least, it is important to put in context the NFV resource allocation functionality, described herein, within the NFV MANO framework described in the above sections.
+A more practical approach to deal with the dynamic resource allocation problem in NFV is introduced next and developed in detail in section 4.5.2.
+This is actually the current SoA to manage dynamically the NFV resources in the implementation of the NFV MANO based on OSM [49].
+Thereby, this is the approach that will be considered herein, see section 4.5.2.
 First, it is worth mentioning that the NFV MANO provides internally a mechanism to manage the virtual resources exposed by the NFVI through the VIM.
 That is the instantiation, scaling or release of virtual resources assigned to run a NS and the corresponding chain of VNFs, see [4].
 The NFV MANO permits to configure or set parameters to control this internal behavior.
 For instance, it considers threshold parameters that trigger the scaling of virtual computing resources.
-The NFV MANO allows the users to set up these thresholds through northbound APIs that are socalled descriptors, e.g. network service descriptors.
-On the other hand, the NFV MANO contemplates the possibility that an authorized external entity controls the network service lifecycle management, which includes the proper resource management to run the network service such as the scaling of resources, see [4].
-Namely, according to section 7.1.2 in [4], this corresponds to one of the NFV MANO interfaces that is socalled Network Service Lifecycle Management interface.
-This interface uses the Os-Ma-nfvo reference point described in Figure 1 and permits to deploy the resource allocation algorithms described in this subsection within the OSS functional block of Figure 1.
-Thereby, first the OSS will ask the NFV MANO to obtain metrics about the network service state and the network resources state.
+The NFV MANO allows the users to set up these thresholds through northbound APIs that are so-called descriptors, e.g. network service descriptors.

+Last, but not least, it is worth mentioning that the NFV MANO contemplates the possibility that an authorized external entity controls the network service lifecycle management, which includes the proper resource management to run the network service such as the scaling of resources, see [4].
+Namely, according to section 7.1.2 in [4], this corresponds to one of the NFV MANO interfaces that is so-called Network Service Lifecycle Management interface.
+This interface uses the Os-Ma-nfvo reference point described in Figure 1 and permits an external OSS to manage the NFV resources.
+That is, first the OSS will ask the NFV MANO to obtain metrics about the network service state and the network resources state.
 Then, the OSS will send control actions to manage the virtual resources that are used to run the network service.